Tylergilbert913/The-Dream-Team-Generator/README.md

 ## Usage Information

 The user will answer all questions accordingly.
-This willthen  determine which prompts they will be presented with and what will populate within the cards.
+This will then determine which prompts they will be presented with and what will populate within the cards.

 ## Contributors

-NONE
+Alaina Hicks

 ## Testing Instructions